illutek/kliekskeV2/readme.md

   right: 0;
 }
 ```
+The centering of the navigation list-items on .navigation__nav with a mixin called
+@mixin center($position)

+The general sibling combinator (~) separates two selectors and matches the second
+element only if it follows the first element (though not necessarily
+immediately), and both are children of the same parent element.

+The adjacent sibling combinator (+) separates two selectors and matches the second
+element only if it immediately follows the first element, and both are children of
+the same parent element.

+The child combinator (>) is placed between two CSS selectors.
+It matches only those
+elements matched by the second selector that are the children of elements matched by
+the first.

 ## Font Awesome 5
 Not all icons come are free disadvantage is if you want to set up your own classes as follows.